You're Gonna Love Tomorrow

 Full Synopsis

-You're Gonna Love Tomorrow is a revue featuring some of Sondheim's most popular songs along with songs that received their New York premiere when this show was first presented in 1983.
-The highlights from Sondheim's catalog include such musicals as The Frogs, Saturday Night, Pacific Overtures, Company, Anyone Can Whistle, A Funny Thing Happened on the Way to the Forum, Follies, A Little Night Music, Sweeney Todd, and Merrily We Roll Along.
+You're Gonna Love Tomorrow is a revue that features some of Sondheim's most popular songs, along with songs that received their New York premiere when this show was first presented in 1983.
+The highlights from Sondheim's catalog include such musicals as The Frogs, Saturday Night, Pacific Overtures, Company, Anyone Can Whistle, A Funny Thing Happened on the Way to the Forum, Follies, A Little Night Music, Sweeney Todd and Merrily We Roll Along.

 The songs are as follows: